Alexandria Motorcycle Accident Lawyer

 Did a neglected cargo spill or other debris play a role?
 Was a large pothole a factor?
 Did your brakes function as they should have?
 What about your helmet and other personal protective equipment?
 These are some of the many questions we ask when we investigate claims.

 One of the most important responsibilities your attorney will have is establishing liability.
 The only way your lawyer can recover compensation for your damages is by proving that someone else is responsible for causing your injuries.
 After carefully examining how your motorcycle accident occurred, your lawyer will have a better idea of who could be at fault.

 For example, if hazards in the roadways caused your accident, then government agencies, municipalities, safety inspectors, and other third parties could all share liability.
 If your accident was caused by defective auto parts, then parts manufacturers, safety inspectors, and motorcycle dealerships could all be partially at fault.

 Your motorcycle accident lawyer will need to conduct an in-depth investigation to ensure all liable parties are held accountable to the fullest extent of the law.

 Speaking of helmets, a common question following a motorcycle accident is whether the injured operator or passenger should have been wearing one.

 Virginia law does require motorcycle operators and their passengers to wear DOT-approved helmets.
 The law further requires riders to wear goggles or safety glasses unless the motorcycle contains a windshield or safety glass.

-While the law does require riders and passengers to wear helmets, the same statute [Code of Virginia § 46.2-910] also states that not wearing a helmet does not constitute negligence per se.
-This means the at-fault party cannot claim that your helmet use was an act of negligence contributed to the accident, thus jeopardizing your settlement.
+While the law does require riders and passengers to wear helmets, the same statute [Code of Virginia §46.2-910] also states that not wearing a helmet does not constitute negligence per se.
+This means the at-fault party cannot necessarily claim that your helmet use was an act of negligence that contributed to the accident, thus jeopardizing your settlement.